PETAL POWER: Adopt a flower basket along California Ave

 The basket will be hung on one of the historic light poles which line California Avenue.
-The baskets are hung mid-May until mid-September.
+The baskets are hung from mid-May until mid-September.

 Who maintains the flower baskets?

 Each basket receives daily watering and maintenance which will be funded by the West Seattle Junction Association merchants.

 What is the cost of the flower baskets?
 Can I adopt more than one?

 The cost for each basket is $159.00, you may purchase more than one basket.
 Two baskets are priced at a discounted $310.00.
 Please contact the Junction Association if you wish to adopt more than two.
 We have 102 available baskets.

 Can I purchase a basket as a gift?

 Yes!
-On the adoption form, you can enter the gift recipient name.
+On the adoption form, you can enter the gift recipient’s name.

 What does the adoption fee cover?

 Your adoption fee includes a professionally grown and planted flower basket and a plaque that will be placed on the light pole under your basket.

 Can I keep the plaque and flower basket?

 You may keep the plaque when the baskets are removed in September, the physical baskets belong to the grower.
-You may join us to take cuttings of select baskets as they are being removed.
+You may join us to take a shade basket as they are being removed.